Braspag/braspag.github.io/_i18n/en/_posts/cartao-protegido/2019-07-15-cartao-protegido-api-rest.md

 ---
-layout: tutorial
+layout: manual
-title: Integration Manual
+title: Cartão Protegido Manual integration
-description: Integração técnica Tokenização Braspag
+description: Technical integration Tokenization via REST API Braspag
 search: true
-categories: tutorial
 translated: true
+categories: manual
 tags:
   - Cartão Protegido
+language_tabs:
+  json: JSON
+  shell: cURL
 ---

-# Card Tokenization Overview

-CARTÃO PROTEGIDO (card tokenization) is a safe credit card information storage platform.
-The data stored at the Protected Card Platform follows PCI standards that ensure the integrity of the card information stored.
+# What is Cartão Protegido?

+The **Cartão Protegido** is a platform that enables secure storage of credit and debit cards.
+We have a fully certified environment by the respected PCI Security Standards Council, which ensures that Braspag fully follows the strict requirements and standards determined by it.

-The CARTÃO PROTEGIDO (card tokenization) integrates with gateway PAGADOR (BRASPAG), facilitating the submission and processing of credit card transactions via token.
+The platform is compatible with Braspag's Pagador gateway, facilitating the processing of credit and debit card transactions via token.

-# Teste

-Teste